7db9a/private-ipfs-docker/README.md

 `docker exec ipfs_host ipfs cat QmfM2r8seH2GiRaC4esTjeraXEachRt8ZsSeGaWTPLyMoG`

-## Network issues
+## Gotcha's

+#### Netowrk Issues

-Can't connect to the bootstrap node.
+Can't connect to the bootstrap node?
 Go get the bootstrap node's address and port number.

 You can the address and port number from [step 5](#5-get-node-information).